 It is wise to have an advocate fighting on your behalf.

 Work with a Lawyer to Guide You through the Criminal Justice System

 The criminal justice system is complex.
 And, if you have been charged with a crime, you will feel alone and overwhelmed.
 Don't try to navigate the system or face sentencing on your own when your freedom is on the line.
-Hire one of the affordable criminal defense lawyers at O'Malley and Sawyer, LLC to work with you and be your advocate in the courtroom.
-The lawyers at our office have 40 years of combined experience we will put to work for you.
+Hire one of the affordable criminal defense lawyers at Sawyer Legal Group to work with you and be your advocate in the courtroom.
+The lawyers at our office have decades of combined experience we will put to work for you.